CanC-Code/YK/content/index.md

 # Welcome to Yard Keepers

-We specialize in comprehensive property services, including **lawn maintenance, tree trimming, ornamental plant care, and structural hardscaping** across Central Alberta.
+We specialize in comprehensive property services, including **lawn maintenance, hedge trimming, ornamental plant care, and hardscaping** across Central Alberta.

 Since **2018**, Yard Keepers has delivered reliable, detail-oriented property preservation services.
-Our operational focus is on maintaining your outdoor environments so that they remain clean, healthy, and manicured throughout the changing seasons.
-Whether clearing overgrowth or executing routine grooming, our methods prioritize the structural integrity of your landscape.
+Our operational focus is on maintaining your outdoor environments so that they remain clean, healthy, and manicured year-round.
+Whether cutting back overgrowth or executing routine grooming, our methods prioritize the structural integrity of your landscape.

 ---